XOR-LIFE/node-production/README.md

 <br>

 For example Pug, the templating library used by Express, compiles in debug mode if **NODE_ENV** is not set to **production**.
 Express views are compiled in every request in development mode, while in production they are cached.
 There are many more examples that I don’t list here.
 As you can see, setting NODE_ENV to **production** gives the best performance.
-As this variable is so important and has become globally adopted in Node.js world, you should burn this **“always setting NODE_ENV to production”** into your mind.
+As this variable is so important and has become globally adopted in Node.js world, you should burn this **“always set NODE_ENV to production”** into your mind.

 <br>